jorisvddonk/actually-portable-goesnet/README.md

 Here are some non-exhaustive porting hints:

+* `compat.h` has a bunch of common code and a few things that got ported over, so include that first!
-1. Original source code uses "\\" as a path separator.
+* Original source code uses "\\" as a path separator.
 Switch that over to "/".
-2. The original source code uses numeric flags in calls to `open`.
+* The original source code uses numeric flags in calls to `open`.
 Switch that over to the relevant constants defines by Cosmopolitan depending on the use case, e.g. `O_RDONLY` for read-only file access.
-3. You can replace calls to `tell (fh)` with `lseek(fh, 0, SEEK_CUR)`.
+* You can replace calls to `tell (fh)` with `lseek(fh, 0, SEEK_CUR)`.